lopezdsr/sql-query/getting-started.md

 1. Go to the [**IBM Cloud catalog > Storage > Object Storage**](https://cloud.ibm.com/catalog/infrastructure/cloud-object-storage) page.
 2. Select one of the plans and create the service.

-   If you want to find your Cloud {{site.data.keyword.cos_short}} instance at a later time, go to your [**IBM Cloud Dashboard > Services**](https://cloud.ibm.com/dashboard/apps).
+   If you want to find your Cloud {{site.data.keyword.cos_short}} instance later, go to your [**IBM Cloud Dashboard > Services**](https://cloud.ibm.com/dashboard/apps).
 (If you do not see it in the list, select the resource group "All Resources".)